 By now you’ve probably heard “cloud”, “cloud computing” or “in the cloud” and thought to yourself “What the heck is a cloud?”
 Simply put, the term cloud is used to describe information that is stored not on your own personal computer but on a remote computer or server connected via the Internet.
 It is the next step in computers – having your files, photos, music and more backed up and available over the Internet, wherever you are whenever you need them.
 Without having to physically plug in your device and sync it to the computer.
-Apple has recently launched its version of cloud computing, called iCloud, and while it all may seem confusing at first this article should answer many of your questions.
+Apple has its version of cloud computing, called iCloud, and while it all may seem confusing at first this article should answer many of your questions.
 How to decide if iCloud is right for you, and what features you would benefit from, is your decision – so it should at least be an informed decision.

 Let’s cover this in two parts: Part 1, this article, will cover iCloud with all Apple products.
 Part 2 will cover using Windows with iCloud.